primus/primus/README.md

 #### WebSockets

+If you are targetting a high end audiance or maybe just something for internal uses you can use a pure WebSocket server.
+This uses the `ws` WebSocket module which is known to be one if not the fastest WebSocket server available in Node.js and supports all protocol specifications.
 To use pure WebSockets you need to install the `ws` module:

 ```
 npm install ws --save